 Nonforfeiture options on permanent life insurance protect you if you are ever unable to pay your policy premiums.
 Options may include:

 If a scheduled premium payment is missed, money is automatically borrowed against the cash value of a permanent life insurance policy to pay the overdue premium, and interest is charged until the loan is repaid.

 - Extended Term Insurance

 Keeps the full death benefit in force for a limited period of time.

 - Paid-Up Insurance

 Keeps some level of protection in force by using the policy's entire cash value to purchase paid-up permanent life insurance.
-The face value of the paid-up insurance will be less than the face amount of the original policy.
+The face value of the paid-up insurance will, in most cases, be less than the face amount of the original policy, but no further premiums are required.
 The paid-up policy remains in force until the insured dies.

 - Cash Surrender

 Elect to receive the policy's cash value by surrendering the policy.
 Any outstanding loan balance and accrued loan interest will be deducted from the cash value.

 1Dividends are not guaranteed but Northwestern Mutual has paid one every year since 1872.
 Although eligible for dividends, dividends are not expected to be paid on Universal Life and Variable Universal Life policies.